WiseLibs/better-sqlite3/docs/integer.md

 db.prepare('SELECT isInt(?)').pluck().get(10n); // => "true"
 ```

-It's worth noting that REAL (FLOAT) values returned from the database will always be represented as JavaScript numbers.
+It's worth noting that REAL (FLOAT) values returned from the database will always be represented as normal numbers.